wssimms/gssquared/Docs/Documentation.md

   * .2mg - read/write, for block devices, complete.
   * .nib - read only, 143K.
   * .woz - not started.
-* Sound - Complete for 1MHz operation.
-Does work at higher speeds, but, results are comical.
+* Sound - Complete.
+Needs some tweaking to make sounds less buzzy.
+Works 1MHz and fast speeds though results can be comical.
 * I/O Devices
   * Printer / parallel port - not started.
   * Printer / serial port - not started.